NoroffFEU/development-platforms/github-case-study.md

 ## Weaknesses

 GitHub is a powerful and widely-used platform, but it also has some weaknesses and limitations.
 - **Learning Curve:** GitHub can be difficult to learn and use for beginners who are new to version control and collaboration.
-The platform has a steep learning curve, and users may need to invest significant time and effort to become proficient. from a personal POV, there were a lot of new methods and new concepts at the start, but after a couple of repos you learn more and more about how things work.
+The platform has a steep learning curve, and users may need to invest significant time and effort to become proficient. from a personal POV, there were a lot of new methods and new concepts at the start, but after a couple of repositories you learn more and more about how things work.

 - **Limited Private Repositories:** GitHub's free tier only allows for a limited number of private repositories, which can be a limitation for individual developers or small teams who need to keep their code private.